top of page

 Rebekah chose not to respond to this letter.

-And while she did remove the article from her blog post and LinkedIn after receiving the demand notice, she reshared my work as a very long Facebook post.
+And while she did remove the article from her blog post and LinkedIn after receiving the demand notice, she reshared my work as a very long Facebook post on FTA's page.
+Unbelievable.
 That FB post wasn't removed until after the deadline specified in the cease and desist order.

 When my lawyer called Rebekah to ask if she planned on responding to the letter, she said, "probably not."